 I will explore the first obstacle in this post.

 The most controversial claim made by Luhmann is that society consists not of “actual people and relations between people,” but rather communication–and only communication.
-Society is a communication system, and there are a number of distinct subsystems that have evolved; yet they are all “communication systems” (Luhmann, Introduction 28).
+Society is a communication system, and there are a number of distinct subsystems that have evolved; yet they are all “communication systems” (Luhmann, Introduction to Systems Theory, 28).

 The first objection is always that there cannot be a human society without human beings.
-Of course, but they are only necessary preconditions; they are not society itself.
+Of course, but they (or we) are only necessary preconditions; they are not society itself.
 In other words, society is not the aggregate of human beings.
 As Luhmann puts it, “Society does not weigh exactly as much as all human beings taken together, nor does its weight change with every birth and death” (Theory of Society vol 1, 7).
 Yet people do matter to human social systems because human social systems are simultaneously dependent on and independent of human beings.
 In other words, social systems are simultaneously dependent on and independent of psychic systems, while psychic systems are simultaneous depend on and independent of organic systems.

 However, to head off another possible possible misconception, systems theory is not reductionist.
 Reductionism rests on the old whole/part distinction.
 For systems theorists, society is not a whole that consists or human beings or social institutions or anything else as parts.
 Society is a communications system, and it presupposes consciousness; however, communication cannot be reduced to consciousness.
 Likewise, consciousness cannot be reduced to biology, biology cannot be reduced to chemistry, chemistry cannot be reduced to physics, and so on.
 Thus, the claim that social systems are autonomous and cannot be reduced to an aggregate of human actors is only a paradox if interpreted from a part/whole paradigm.

 System are operationally closed; therefore, a element or event must be completely inside a system or completely outside, and if a speaker makes an utterance and then loses all control over the information, the speaker is not inside the communication system.
-As Luhmann writes, “If we accept the system/environment distinction, the human being as a living and consciously sentient being must be assigned either to the system or to the environment” (ToS 9).
+As Luhmann writes, “If we accept the system/environment distinction, the human being as a living and consciously sentient being must be assigned either to the system or to the environment” (Theory of Society, vol 1, 9).
 And since we cannot assign ourselves to the communication system–because have no control over our communication after it is uttered and accepted as meaningful–we must remain in the environment of the communication (social) system.